Digital Cultural Heritage

 Irish cultural heritage institutions, such as museums, libraries, galleries and archives, currently hold vast quantities of digitised materials in addition to their more traditional physical or paper collections.
-This includes photographed museum objects or artworks, scanned documents and books, digital audio and video recordings, as well as advanced technological objects such as 3D scans and models of physical artefacts, interactive virtual or augmented reality experiences, online curated interactive exhibitions, and much more.
+These materials include photographed museum objects or artworks, scanned documents and books, digital audio and video recordings, as well as advanced technological objects such as 3D scans and models of physical artefacts, interactive virtual or augmented reality experiences, online curated interactive exhibitions, and much more.

 In addition to these traditional memory institutes, there are many other organisations, from government departments and non-governmental organisations (NGOs) to community and civil society groups, who are increasingly creating born-digital content.
 This content also forms an important part of Ireland’s contemporary cultural heritage record, but it is often stored only on scattered harddrives or temporary websites.